Signs Your Dubsado Setup Isn't Working (And Why DIYing It Is Harder Than It Looks)

 7. You Only Have One Workflow

-A lot of people get through their inquiry or onboarding workflow and then stall.
+A lot of people get through their inquiry workflow and then stall.
 Building the first one is a learning curve, and by the time it's done, the idea of doing it all over again for every other service and scenario feels like too much.
 So the rest of the process stays manual.

 The problem is that one workflow only automates one part of your client experience.
 Everything that happens after, sending the contract, the project check-ins, the offboarding, the payment follow-ups, every additional service you offer, still lands on you.
 And at that point Dubsado starts to feel like more work than it's worth, when really it just isn't finished.